 The following types of tests highlight the wide variety of vision tests that are available.

 Visual Acuity Testing

-This type of test is done to determine how sharp your vision is.
+Visual acuity testing is done to determine how sharp your vision is.
 The doctor will usually have you look at an eye chart for this examination.
 They will ask you to read the numbers or letters that are present on a specific line.